I'm near retirement - what are my options?

 If you think you might not be in line for a full basic State Pension, it's worth seeing if you can boost it by paying voluntary National Insurance contributions.

-There is no fixed retirement age in the UK.
-You may be able to boost your retirement income by working a bit longer, or by putting off claiming your State Pension – or both.
+There is no fixed retirement age in Northern Ireland.
+You may be able to boost your retirement income by working a bit longer, or by deferring your State Pension claim – or both.

 Know your State Pension age

-The State Pension age is changing.
+State Pension age is increasing.
 Over time, women will have the same State Pension age as men.
-If you are a woman getting close to retirement, this might affect you.
+If you are a woman getting close to retirement, this will affect you.

-- the State Pension age is 65 for men born before 6 April 1953
+- State Pension age is 65 for men born before 6 April 1953

-- the State Pension age is 60 for women born on or before 5 April 1950
+- State Pension age is 60 for women born on or before 5 April 1950

-- from 6 April 2020 the State Pension age will be 65 for both men and women
+- State Pension age for both men and women will increase to 66 between December 2018 and October 2020

 - Changes to the planned increase in State Pension age